-To comply with system backward compatibility requirements, all present and future satellites that transmit the C/A and P(Y) ranging codes will have A-S capability, and A-S and "alert" in HOW.
+All present and future satellites that transmit the C/A and P(Y) ranging codes will have A-S capability, and flags for A-S and "alert" in HOW.

 Removing the capability since it is configured to appear in all SVs.